Skip to main content

 Media Upload Flow

-// 4.
-Parse response for direct_path and handle
+4. Parse the response for direct_path and file hashes

 Media Download Flow